jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 #### Recommended testing strategy
 {: .govuk-heading-s #recommended-testing-strategy}

-Our recommendation for organisations who want to start testing Street Manager is to get access to the Sandbox environment and test in collaborative groups that reflect their normal operational area and actions.
+Our recommendation for organisations who want to start testing Street Manager is to get access to the SANDBOX environment and test in collaborative groups that reflect their normal operational area and actions.
 This allows more realistic test scenarios and will help better understand how other organisations plan to use Street Manager.
 {: .govuk-body}

 This will not always be possible and organisations may need to test using accounts for other organisations in order to test certain scenarios independently (e.g. a Utility company using a HA account to assess a permit they submitted).
 To enable this we will allow organisations to request accounts for other organisations with some restrictions to prevent conflicts in testing between organisations test data.
 See below for recommendations per type of organisation for independent testing.